Deir Yassin massacre: Peace pact

-Arab militia
+Relationship with Arab militia fighters

 Arab militiamen had tried to set up camp in the village, leading to a firefight that saw one villager killed.
 Just before January 28, Abd al-Qadir al-Husayni had arrived with 400 men and tried to recruit some villagers, but the elders voiced their opposition and the men moved on.
 The leader of the village, the mukhtar, was summoned to Jerusalem to explain to the Arab Higher Committee (AHC), the Palestinian Arab leadership, what the village's relationship was with the Jews: he told them the villagers and the Jews lived in peace.
 No steps were taken against him, and he was not asked to cancel the peace pact.
 On February 13, an armed gang of Arabs arrived to attack Givat Shaul, but the Deir Yassin villagers saw them off, the result of which was that the gang killed all the village's sheep.
 On March 16, the AHC sent a delegation to the village to request that it host a group of Iraqi and Syrian irregulars to guard it.
 The villagers said no then, and again on April 4, though Irgun fighters said they did encounter at least two foreign militiamen during the April 9 invasion.

-Lapidot in his 1992 memoirs described occasional skirmishes between Deir Yassin and Givat Shaul residents, that on April 3, shots had been fired from Deir Yassin toward the Jewish villages of Bet Hakerem and Yefe Nof.
-He further stated that the village was defended by 100 armed men, that ditches had been dug around it, that Iraqi and Palestinian guerrillas were stationed there, and that there was a guard force stationed by the village entrance.
 Morris writes that it is possible some militiamen were stationed in the village, but the evidence is far from definitive, in his view.
 He also notes that Begin at the time didn't mention attacks from the village or the presence of foreign militiamen as he would do years later.
 Gelber writes that there is no evidence of militiamen in the village and finds no reason to believe that there were any.

-Witnesses

-Due to the lack of technical evidence, historians' narratives of the Deir Yassin massacre are largely based on witness accounts.
-Either in the form of reports produced before or shortly after the attack, or in interviews conducted many years later.
-The following witnesses are main sources for historians: